cognitedata/reveal/documentation/docs/migration-guide.md

 In previous versions, all styling functions accepted an optional `applyToAllChildren`-argument.
 When this was `true`, Reveal would apply the styling to all descendants.
 When migrating to the new version, adding the root tree index of the subtree to `ByTreeIndexNodeSet` will not have the same result.
-Instead, use `Cognite3DModel.getSubtreeIndices()` to get the full range of tree indices.
+When you also have a `subtreeSize` available, use `ByTreeIndexNodeSet.addRange` with `new NumericRange(treeIndex, subtreeSize)` to add the full subtree.
+If you don't know the `subtreeSize`, `Cognite3DModel.getSubtreeIndices()` can be used to get the full range of tree indices.

 ```js
 // In Reveal 1.x: